shrinerb/shrine-tus/README.md

 content from the storage, which could be potentially expensive depending on the storage and the kind of metadata that are being extracted.
-For example, when using disk storage the performance penalty would be minimal, but with S3 storage there will be a HTTP download.
+For example, when using disk storage the performance penalty would be minimal, but with S3 storage there will be an HTTP download.
 If you're only using the `determine_mime_type` plugin, then this impact will be minimal as only the first few kilobytes will actualy be downloaded, but if you're doing your own metadata extraction you'll likely be downloading the whole file.